Windows NT 3.1: Architecture

+Windows NT 3.1 was the first version of Windows to use 32-bit flat virtual memory addressing on 32-bit processors.
+Windows 3.1 (the consumer variant of Windows NT 3.1) on the other hand, used segmented addressing and switches from 16-bit to 32-bit addressing in pages.

 System

 Windows NT 3.1 provides a boot manager called NTLDR which is loaded during the startup process of the operating system on x86-based computers.
 It allows a multiboot setup of multiple instances of Windows NT 3.1, as well as MS-DOS and OS/2 1.x.
 NTLDR is not used for the RISC versions because the RISC computers' firmware provides their own boot manager.

 Every user has to log on to the computer after Windows NT 3.1 is booted up by pressing the key combination Ctrl+Alt+Del and entering the user name and password.
 All users have their own user account, and user-specific settings like the Program Manager groups are stored separately for every user.
 Users can be assigned specific rights, like the right to change the system time or the right to shut down the computer.
 To facilitate management of user accounts, it is also possible to group multiple user accounts and assign rights to groups of users.

 Windows NT 3.1 introduced the new NTFS file system.
-This new file system is more robust against hardware failures and allows assignment of read and write rights to users or groups on the file system level.
+This new file system is more robust against hardware failures, partly due to being journalled, and allows assignment of read and write rights to users or groups on the file system level.
 NTFS supports long file names and has features to accommodate POSIX applications like hard links.
 For compatibility reasons, Windows NT 3.1 also supports FAT16 as well as OS/2's file system HPFS, but does not support long file names on FAT file system (VFAT).
 This was added in Windows NT 3.5.

 Designed as a networking operating system, Windows NT 3.1 supports multiple network protocols.
 Besides IPX/SPX and NetBEUI, the TCP/IP protocol is supported allowing access to the Internet.
 Similar to Windows for Workgroups, files and printers can be shared and the access rights and configuration of these resources can be edited over the network.
 When a network printer is installed, the required drivers are automatically transferred over the network, removing the need to manually install the drivers for every computer.
 The Remote Access Service (RAS) allows a client from outside the network to connect to the network using a modem, ISDN or X.25 and access its resources.
 While the workstation allows one RAS connection at a time, the server supports 64.